Even strong energy polydispersity does not affect the average structure and dynamics of simple liquids: Average structure and dynamics of polydisperse LJ systems

 Probing the energy-resolved force distribution in Fig. \ref{force}(c) for the case of energy polydispersity, we observe a dependence on the identity of the particles.
-That is not surprising because one expects larger forces on particles of larger energies $\varepsilon_i$, which is precisely what is seen.
-This only serves to emphasize the mystery, however, of why the average force is insensitive to the introduction of energy polydispersity.
+That is not surprising because one expects larger forces on particles of larger energies $\varepsilon_i$, which is precisely what is seen, but it only serves to emphasize the mystery of why the average force is insensitive to the introduction of energy polydispersity.